-[#] Our non-voting common stock is convertible at any time subject to certain limitations at the option of the holder into shares of our common stock on a share-for-share basis, such that each holder of non-voting common stock beneficially owns an equivalent number of shares of common stock.
+[#] Our non-voting common stock is convertible subject to certain limitations at any time at the option of the holder into shares of our common stock on a share-for-share basis, such that each holder of non-voting common stock beneficially owns an equivalent number of shares of common stock.
+Amounts in the "Voting Column Stock" columns exclude shares of non-voting common stock to the extent that the convertibility of such shares into shares of voting common stock is limited by an ownership limitation.
+For more information, see "Certain Relationships, Related Party and Other Transactions-Sales of Securities and Related Transactions-2022 Follow-on Offering."

-(1) Based on a Schedule 13D/A, reporting beneficial ownership as of, and filed with the SEC on, December 16, 2020, the shares consist of 10,400,564 shares of our common stock and 2,269,838 shares of our non-voting common stock held by Haldor Topsøe Holding A/S (HTH).
-All shares are held directly by HTH.
-Mr. Jakob Haldor Topsøe, Ms. Christina Teng Topsøe, Anne Haugwitz-Hardenberg-Reventlow and Mr. Emil Øigaard, members of the board of directors of HTH, and may be deemed to share voting and investment power with respect to the shares reported herein.
-Each of Mr. Jakob Haldor Topsøe, Ms. Topsøe, Ms. Haugwitz-Hardenberg-Reventlow and Mr. Øigaard disclaims beneficial ownership of such shares, except to the extent of his or her pecuniary interest therein, if any.
-Mr. Jakob Haldor Topsøe and Ms. Topsøe are members of our board of directors.
-The address of HTH is Haldor Topsøes Allé 1, 2800 Kgs.
+(1) Based on a Schedule 13D/A, reporting beneficial ownership as of, and filed with the SEC on, December 16, 2020, and a Form 4 reporting beneficial ownership as of April 1, 2022 filed with the SEC on April 5, 2022, the shares consist of 10,400,564 shares of our common stock and 3,356,795 shares of our non-voting common stock held by Topsøe Holding A/S. All shares are held directly by Topsøe Holding A/S. Mr. Jakob Haldor Topsøe, Ms. Christina Teng Topsøe, Anne Haugwitz-Hardenberg-Reventlow, Mr. Emil Øigaard, Mr. Thomas Schleicher and Ms. Birgitte Nielsen, members of the board of directors of Topsøe Holding A/S, and may be deemed to share voting and investment power with respect to the shares reported herein.
+Each of Mr. Jakob Haldor Topsøe, Ms. Christina Teng Topsøe, Ms. Anne Haugwitz-Hardenberg-Reventlow, Mr. Emil Øigaard, Mr. Thomas Schleicher and Ms. Birgitte Nielsen disclaims beneficial ownership of such shares, except to the extent of his or her pecuniary interest therein, if any.
+Mr. Jakob Haldor Topsøe and Ms. Christina Teng Topsøe are members of our board of directors.
+The address of Topsøe Holding A/S is Haldor Topsøes Allé 1, DK-2800 Kgs.
 Lyngby, Denmark.